 You can improve these things by getting familiar with positive reinforcement training methods and dogs' breed specific needs.
 Digital Dogsitter aims to support dog's general well-being by making the alone time more relaxed.

-When the barking starts, Digital Dogsitter plays an owner's voice command once.
-If the barking continues without any breaks, a new command is played every seven seconds, maximum of six times, after which the application stops playing any voice commands to avoid a shouting contest with the dog.
-Once the barking has stopped, the application can start playing the voice commands again.
+When the barking starts, Digital Dogsitter plays an owner's voice feedback once.
+If the barking continues without any breaks, a new voice feedback is played every seven seconds, maximum of six times, after which the application stops playing any voice clips to avoid a shouting contest with the dog.
+Once the barking has stopped, the application can start playing the voice feedback again.

 Digital Dogsitter runs in laptop and desktop computers with Windows, Mac OSX and Linux operating systems.
-It also runs in most of the mobile devices, but on mobile the operation is not as reliable as with computers.
+It also runs in most of the mobile devices, but we can't guarantee reliable operation with every possible phone and tablet.
 Therefore, we recommend running it in a computer if possible.

 Digital Dogsitter works without internet connection, if you connect before starting and ending the session.

 The application does not loose any events, but may loose audio and images if the browser runs out of storage space and there is no internet connection.
-Usually, the storage space is not a problem in a laptop with amble free space in the hard drive, if it is connected after the session to synchronize and free the storage space.
-In mobile devices the storage space can run out quickly when used without Internet connection.
+Usually, the storage space is not a problem in a laptop, if it is connected to the Internet at the end of the record session.
+In mobile devices, the storage space can run out quickly when used without Internet connection.

 Our goal is an application that you can trust 100%.
 We constantly improve the software to make it robust and reliable, and at minimum to inform the user if something would go wrong and it were to be off for some reason.